 JOB LOCATION: Kauai Veterans Memorial Hospital, Waimea, Kauai, Hawaii

-This position is located in the Radiology Department of Samuel Mahelona Memorial Hospital (SMMH) located in Kapaa, Kauai, a public benefit corporation of the State of Hawaii operating 9 facilities statewide.
+This position is located in the Radiology Department of Kauai Veterans Memorial Hospital (KVMH) located in Waimea, Kauai, a public benefit corporation of the State of Hawaii operating 9 facilities statewide.

 This position performs various computer tomography procedures for imaging of human anatomy.
 This includes transferal and photographing of images, archiving and performing appropriate protocols.
 The computer tomography (CT) technologist provides all diagnostic and therapeutic services, scheduled or emergency procedures as required for the care and treatment of inpatient’s or ambulatory patients.
 The position may work on rotating shifts, with work on weekends and holidays and require standby and call back duty.

 To qualify, you must meet all of the following requirements.
 Please note that unless specifically indicated, the required education and experience may not be gained concurrently.
 In addition, qualifying work experiences are credited based on a 40-hour workweek.

 Education Requirements: Bachelor’s degree from an approved program recognized by the Joint Review Committee on Education in Radiologic Technology (JRCERT).